thisdougb/thisdougb.github.io/_posts/2024-10-26-fix-open-source-project-bugs.markdown

 Finally, hopefully, a fix is created and merged.
 They are cheering in the streets, your name is whispered in awe in forums at the far reaches of the Internet.

 OK, maybe not that last part.
-But now you're part of the magical tech-industry phenomenon that is the _open source_.
+But now you're part of the magical tech-industry phenomenon that is _open source_.
 Your team mates will look at you in a new light.
 Your boss will know you are the one who gets things done, a good bet for more interesting project work.